luccas-specht/dragons-challence/README.md

 It's free!

-## Some observations about this App
+## Some observations about this app

 1 - There isn't functionality of Login/Register, the buttons and the forms in the Login Screen are only for UI matters.